-Fortunately, there are ways to address these problems – a San Antonio breast lift or San Antonio breast augmentation can improve the appearance of the breasts and make the patient feel proud of her body again.
+Fortunately, there are ways to address these problems – a breast lift vs breast augmentation can improve the appearance of the breasts and make the patient feel proud of her body again.

 Below is more information about breast lift and breast augmentation procedures and the differences between them.

 As women age, have children, or breastfeed, the skin of the breasts can stretch, which leads to sagging and drooping.
 But a breast lift can correct this problem by lifting them higher on the chest to their position when the woman was younger.

 A breast lift is the best procedure for those who have breasts that sag or droop.
 Adding volume to sagging breasts with breast augmentation will only make them sag more.

 An easy way to determine if you need this procedure is the pencil test breast.
 If you place a pencil under the breastfold and it stays there, you have some degree of breast drooping.

 If the nipple is below the pencil, there is a significant amount of drooping, and you’re probably an excellent candidate for a breast lift.

 There are three types of breast lift surgery that your surgeon will consider for you:

 This type of incision goes around the areolar shape of the woman.
 It’s usually the best option for someone with large areolas and a small amount of breast drooping.

 This procedure also benefits from hiding the incisions in the areolas, so the scars are almost invisible.